 Proteins are actually comprised of even smaller molecules called amino acids.
 Your body can produce some of these, but others must come from your diet.
 The ones required from food are called the essential amino acids.

-Salmon is super rich in protein and one of the best sources of omega-3 fatty acids.
-Omega-3s may help prevent cancers, heart disease, and Alzheimer’s disease.
+Salmon is super-rich in protein and one of the best sources of omega-3 fatty acids.
+Omega-3s may help prevent cancers, heart disease and Alzheimer’s disease.
 Salmon’s rich omega-3 content also might facilitate weight loss, even when compared to other fish.
-So yes, fish is good for you, but salmon is great for you.
-Salmon also might be helpful in preventing metabolic syndrome which can be a precursor to diabetes.
+So, fish is good for you, but salmon is great for you.
+Salmon also might be helpful in preventing metabolic syndrome, which can be a precursor to diabetes.

 Salmon is packed with healthy vitamins such as B12, D, B3 and B6.
 It’s also rich in important minerals and elements like selenium and potassium.

 The high protein and vitamin content of salmon make it one of the best foods to eat post-workout since your body craves nutrients within the first hour after exercise.
 This helps restore the protein broken down during your training session.
-The recommended serving size of salmon is 3-4 ounces or one salmon steak.
+The recommended serving size of salmon is 3 to 4 ounces for a fillet or steak.

 Egg Whites for Winners

-You can eat up to 3-5 egg whites daily since they are low in calories and over 90% protein.
+You can eat up to five egg whites daily since they are low in calories and more than 90 percent protein.
 Avoid eating the yolks as they’re high in cholesterol.